 When they returned from the crime scene, a meeting was in place—with all the teams involved, not just their team because things had escalated to a scale that affected the whole building.

 “We’re looking at three suspects here,” Kai began—having already gotten permission from the boss to speak up.
 And because his team was responsible for the case, he was given the authority to direct them all for the time being.
 “That’s the least, one manipulator and two conspirators.
 The manipulator was probably somewhere overseeing the plans.
 The two conspirators went into the station to rile us up, making us waste time searching around the area for possible foul play.
-Then that leave time for them to go commit the next two murders.”
+Then that leaves time for them to go commit the next two murders.”

-“Or it’s gang related,” Derek from Team B pointed out.
+“Or it’s gang-related,” Derek from Team B pointed out.

 Kai nodded.
 “Anything is possible.”

 “But what’s suspicious is the timing of everything,” Heather from Team C jumped in.
 “Like how could they possibly know that Cynthia would be alone in the back at that time to deliver the package to her?
 And what about Cynthia’s mother coming in at that particular time to sneak them in?”